Quantized plastic deformation: Mesoscopic tensorial model (MTM)

-depends on the random parameters $\delta _d^{(i)}$, which were sampled for each node $i$ independently, using a Gaussian distribution with a zero mean and standard deviation $\mathfrak{s}$ {--} see Appendix C for the details.
-The parameter $\mathfrak{s}$ was chosen sufficiently small ($\mathfrak{s}/h_0=10^{-9}$) to exclude effects {that} could be interpreted as physically-significant {\cite{Umut2011,Peng}}.
+depends on the random parameters $\delta _d^{(i)}$.
+The latter were sampled for each node $i$ independently, using a Gaussian distribution with a zero mean and standard deviation $\mathfrak{s}$ which was chosen sufficiently small ($\mathfrak{s}/h_0=10^{-9}$) to exclude effects {that} could be interpreted as physically-significant {\cite{Umut2011,Peng}}.

+To make our assumptions in \eqref{eqRandomParam} more transparent, we assume that a square crystal is deformed with four rigid plates (lines) of equal {dimensions} moving as a parallelogram (the bottom side being fixed). {To} mimick surface roughness along the sides of the sample, we assumed that the disorder affects only {the} components of the displacement field $^{(i)}\Delta\bar{\textbf{U}}^{(d)}_{b}$ oriented along the normal to the boundaries.
+Also, for simplicity, the implied quenched disorder \eqref{eqRandomParam} was introduced only along the top and bottom (horizontal) boundaries (for it to be normal both to the surface and to the displacements).
+Since the corresponding two (top and bottom) loading plates were assumed to have `bumps' on their surface, inducing compression, at the nodes at which the generated random displacements turned out to be tensile, the random components of $^{(i)}\Delta\bar{\textbf{U}}^{(d)}_{b}$ were replaced by zeros.

+Another factor which we attempted to take into account is the macroscopic nature of the quenched disorder.
+This consideration requires the spatial resolution of the disorder to remain below the mesoscopic features of the model characterized by the parameter $h_0$.
+In this respect, imposing random fluctuations on all boundary nodes would be in contradiction with the idea that the disorder is macroscopic.
+Therefore, the random corrections to the imposed boundary displacement field were neglected on some boundary nodes (by keeping only those values that were larger than the standard deviation).

-\paragraph{{Coarse-graining}} To interpret the results of our meso-scopic numerical experiments in macroscopic terms we need to develop a quantitative basis for comparison of {the} MTM and CP.
-The first question is whether in the re-formulated MTM the increment of plastic strain, serving as the analogue of the plastic velocity gradient $\textbf{L}_p=\dot{\textbf{F}}_p{\textbf{F}}_p^{-1}$, can be additively decomposed into rank-one components.
+\paragraph{{Link to classical CP}} To interpret the results of our meso-scopic numerical experiments in macroscopic terms we need a quantitative basis for comparison of {the} MTM with CP.
+The first question is whether in the re-formulated MTM the increment of plastic strain, serving as the analogue of the plastic velocity gradient can be additively decomposed into rank-one components.
 In other words, the question is whether the proposed kinematic description is compatible with the CP ansatz

 where the unit vectors $\textbf{s}_j$ and $\textbf{n}_j$ represent the tangent and normal vectors to crystallograpically-specific slip planes.
 Observe first that in the re-formulated MTM the analogue of the plastic velocity gradient is the quantized increment of plastic strain.
-Indeed, if we write $\textbf{L}_p^{(k)} \Delta{t}= -\left(\textbf{m}^{(k)}\right)^{-1}\Delta{\textbf{m}}^{(k)}$, where $\Delta{\textbf{m}}^{(k)}={\textbf{m}}^{(k+1)}-{\textbf{m}}^{(k)}$, then using (\ref{eq37}) we obtain $\textbf{L}_p^{(k)} \Delta{t}= -{\textbf{m}}_r^{(k)}+\textbf{I}$.
+Indeed, if we write where then using (\ref{eq37}) we obtain $\textbf{L}_p^{(k)} \Delta{t}= -{\textbf{m}}_r^{(k)}+\textbf{I}$.
 We can then express $\Delta{\textbf{m}}_r^{(k)}\triangleq{\textbf{m}}_r^{(k)}-\textbf{I}$ as a sum of two rank-one tensors: